-Dictionary in Python is an unordered collection of data values, used to store data values like a map, which unlike other Data Types that hold only single value as an element, Dictionary holds
+Dictionary in Python is a collection of data values which only maintains the order of insertion, used to store data values like a map, which, unlike other Data Types that hold only a single value as an element, Dictionary holds key: value pair.

-keys() method in Python Dictionary, returns a view object that displays a list of all the keys in the dictionary.
+keys() method in Python Dictionary, returns a view object that displays a list of all the keys in the dictionary in order of insertion.